GauravDhanuka/aruzmeister.github.io/_posts/2014-09-19-setup-ruby-on-rails-box.md

 Before installing Rails i have mention list of following packages which are necessary for development.
 Please don't skip or if you have already installed, then you can move forward.

+>Note:- For Proxy Firewall enabled user i would recommend to configure your proxy setting in
+>/etc/apt/apt.conf and ~/.bashrc before installing below packages.

 ## 1. Git

 Git is a free and open-source distributed version control system, designed to handle everything from small to very large projects with speed and efficiency.”
 Git is the choice for version control among most Ruby on Rails developers.
 It will come in handy for the future.